will-iamalpine/EnergyMeter/README.md

 `('Time', 'PF', 'Phase', 'P_real', 'P_reac', 'P_app,', 'V_rms', 'I_rms')`

 ## Data Collection Procedure
 Data collection was done manually.
-We wrote a script which automatically detects that an appliance is turned on and then prompts the user for the type of the appliance being sampled.
+We wrote a [script](https://github.com/quicksell-louis/EnergyMeter/blob/master/scripts/train.py) which automatically detects that an appliance is turned on and then prompts the user for the type of the appliance being sampled.
 This is used to label a window of data containing different electronic signature features over a set time period.
 It contains printouts to view/validate the data, and catch any errors.
 Each sample is saved to a CSV which is then added to the training dataset during processing.

 ## Dataset Training
 Given the simplicity of our neural network, we initially attempted a run with 20 samples for each device.
 However, we uncovered numerous errors due to data formatting/processing in our first round of data collection & processing, and achieved only a 60% accuracy rate.
 This prompted us to rebuild the data processing pipeline, and collect many more samples.
 After tuning our model, we achieved ~90% accuracy with 100 samples per device, for a total of 700 samples.
 However, we futher discovered issues in our data collection script, and rewrote it to speed up the process by automatic event detection and window creation, and a state of 'none' to aid classification.
 We then collected a new dataset containing 800 samples.
 The model is now near 99% accuracy.
-Further refinement could be achieved, but efforts would be better spent in the functionality development.
+Further refinement could be achieved, but efforts would be better spent in the functionality development, mentioned in 'Future Work' section later on this page.

 ## Dataset Labels
 Due our previously defined scope, we chose to limit the detail of the appliance classification to seven appliances for our proof of concept.
 Labels are used to describe the appliance class (e.g. heatpad, kettle, laptop, induction cooktop, hairdryer).
 During training data collection, the appliance label is input at the start of each session, and the files are automatically incremented with the run number.
 There is little room for interpretation regarding appliance labels on behalf of the user, so it is unlikely there is any bias inserted.